autobrr/autobrr/README.md

     wget https://gobrr.sh/install_sbio && bash install_sbio

-### Docker compose
+### Docker Compose

-docker-compose for autobrr.
 Modify accordingly if running with unRAID or setting up with Portainer.

 * Logging is optional
 * Host port mapping might need to be changed to not collide with other apps